MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMBootImage.md

 ```

 ### -Id

-Specifies an array of boot images identifiers.
-You can get a boot image object by using the [Get-CMBootImage](Get-CMBootImage.md) cmdlet.
+Specify a boot image ID to remove.
+This value is a standard package ID, for example, `XYZ00002`.

 ```yaml
 Type: String